flxo/android-logd-logger/README.md

 Logd-logger is configured once when initiating.
 Messages are sent using the macros `error!`, `warn!`, `info!`, `debug!` and `trace!`.

+## Android
+In case logd-logger is compiled for Android, the log messages are sent to Android's logd socket.

+## Other OS
+For other Operating Systems the logging messages are sent to standard out.
+These are displayed in logd format.

 # Usage

 First, add this to your Cargo.toml